Roxy Theatre, Parramatta: History

 In 1937 Western Suburbs Ltd leased the cinema.
 Hoyts purchased the site in 1946.
 During the war the elaborate ceiling luminaries were removed and in the 1950s the organ was sold but little else was altered until the 1970s.

 In 1974 sale of the theatre by Hoyts was proposed and with an unsure future, the site was classified by the National Trust of Australia (NSW) as an important example of a suburban picture palace.
-The Trust made the Roxy the second cinema in NSW< after the State Theatre in Sydney, to be placed on its Register.
+The Trust made the Roxy the second cinema in NSW after the State Theatre in Sydney, to be placed on its Register.

 Though demolition was prevented, in 1976 Hoyts tripled the cinema removing the original proscenium and splay walls and cutting off the dress circle from downstairs to form one cinema.
-The ceiling and walls of the upper part of the auditorium was retained while the remainder of the stalls was converted to two smaller cinemas.
+The ceiling and walls of the upper part of the auditorium were retained while the remainder of the stalls was converted to two smaller cinemas.
 Minor alterations were made to the vestibule.
 The front courtyard was retained.
 New shops were installed in the side wings.

 Photographs in the National Library collection show the Prime Minister Gough Whitlam at the re-opening of the Roxy in 1976 with a capacity crowd, night lighting and the planting of a special tree in a tub.

 In 1979 Hoyts sold the Roxy to Village Cinemas.

 In 1982 the exterior was repainted and in 1988 the forecourt was refurbished with new shops installed in the arcaded wings flanking the front courtyard.
 The building was painted externally and internally, opening again on 13 November.
 Village Theatres took control in July 1996.

 A c.
 1930 photograph of the Roxy's front courtyard showed young Lord Howe Island palms (Kentia sp., either K.fosteriana or K.belmoreana).
 A c.1976 and another 1996 photograph of the courtyard showed no planting.
 Since then Lord Howe Island palms were planted in the courtyard in two rows, complementing the theatre's architecture and era and Hollywood/California/South Sea Island imagery.